Fatal Car Accidents in Cuyahoga County | KNR

 Fatal crash data compiled by the Ohio Department of Transportation (ODOT) reveals the causes of most deadly auto accidents, some of which may not come as a surprise:

-• The highest number of fatalities result from a motorist’s inability to control the vehicle, followed by improper lane changes or passing; and,
+• The highest number of fatalities result from OVI-related crashes, followed closely by drug and alcohol involvement,

 Wrongful Death Claims After Fatal Car Accidents